 (c) whether the licensee or permit holder must provide the Board with 2 identical photographs of the licensee or permit holder that comply with regulation 21A.

+(1a) If a licence or permit is due to expire on 30 June 2007, the notice of renewal must also specify the period for which the licence or permit may be renewed, being a period of not less than one year, or more than 3 years, after 30 June 2007 determined by the Board in respect of that licence or permit.

 (2) The Board is not to require a licensee or permit holder to provide photographs of the licensee or permit holder more than once every 5 years.

-(3) The Board is to renew a licence or permit if the renewal fee for the licence or permit and any photographs required under subregulation (1) are received by the Board on or before 28 days after the 30 June on which the licence or permit would otherwise have expired.
+(3) The Board is to renew a licence or permit if the renewal fee for the licence or permit and any photographs required under subregulation (1) are received by the Board on or before 28 days after the day on which the licence or permit would otherwise have expired.

-(4) If the renewal fee for a licence or permit and any photographs required under subregulation (1) are received by the Board more than 28 days after the 30 June on which the licence or permit would otherwise have expired but before the following 30 June, the Board is to renew the licence or permit if —

-(a) satisfied that the person wishing to renew the licence or permit is a fit and proper person; and

-(b) the person has paid the late renewal fee.

-(5) A licence or permit renewed under subregulation (4) has effect on and from the day on which the Board decided to renew the licence or permit.
+[(4), (5) repealed]

-(6) If the renewal fee for a licence or permit, any photographs required under subregulation (1) and the late renewal fee (if required) are not received by the Board within 12 months of the expiry of the licence or permit, the licence or permit cannot be renewed.
+(6) If the renewal fee for a licence or permit and any photographs required under subregulation (1) are not received by the Board within the period mentioned in subregulation (3), the licence or permit cannot be renewed.

 (7) On renewal of a licence or permit, the Board must issue an identification card to the licensee or permit holder that includes a photograph of the licensee or permit holder that complies with regulation 21A.

-(8) If the Board has required the licensee or permit holder to provide it with photographs of the licensee or permit holder, the Board may, despite subregulations (3) and (4), refuse to renew a licence or permit if —
+(8) If the Board has required the licensee or permit holder to provide it with photographs of the licensee or permit holder, the Board may, despite subregulation (3), refuse to renew a licence or permit if —

 (a) the Board is not satisfied of the proof required by regulation 21A(3) in relation to the photograph provided by the licensee or permit holder;